sylumer/automators/Episodes/150-199/EP156 - WWDC 2024 Automation News.md

 ![Automators Logo|200x200](Logo.jpg)

 # Synopsis
-Rose and David break down all the new automation options from Apple's WWDC announcements.
+Rose and David break down all the new automation options from [[Apple|Apple's]] WWDC announcements.

 # Hosts
 - [[David Sparks]]